 - Recovers non-renewable resources

 The Regional District of Central Kootenay Board has directed staff to incorporate Zero Waste and Zero Pollution as long terms goals in the RDCK's Resource Recovery Plan.
-This document is currently being revised to reflect the changing wants and needs of the region's residents.
 A Zero Waste and Zero Pollution philosophy is the foundation of the Resource Recovery Plan and guides all of our future actions and policies.

 Zero Waste means many things but one thing is common, Zero Waste promotes a future without the need for landfills.
 Zero Waste is a goal that is both pragmatic and visionary.
 It is intended to encourage people to think more about a circular flow for materials rather than a linear one.
 With this mindset in place, all discarded materials are considered to be resources that still have use.
 Zero Waste means designing and managing products and processes to reduce the volume and toxicity of waste and materials, and to conserve and recover everything.
 Implementing Zero Waste will eliminate all negative discharges to land, water or air that may be a threat to human or environmental health.
 Achieving Zero Waste will require everyone's support and participation.

 50% Target Met - In 1998 the Regional District of Central Kootenay successfully reduced the volume of residual waste heading to landfill by 50% compared with 1990's figures.
 Only a small handful of regional districts managed to meet that target.
 We were one of them.

 Resource Recovery Plan (RRP) - We have selected "Zero Waste" as an end goal for the RRP.
 As part of the Plan will be focussing on source reduction as a way of decreasing the amount of residual waste being landfilled.
 This will require a total shift of mindset in all of our residents and in all of our communities.